snakewizardd/dda_scaffold/README.md

 -   **Society** — Trust dynamics that emerge from predictability, not agreement
 -   **Metacognition** — Structured self-reporting of internal cognitive state

 This isn't just another LLM wrapper.
-It's a **coherent theory of cognitive agency** with testable mathematical formulations.
+It is a **mathematically rigorous implementation of parameter-level cognitive dynamics**, designed to bridge the gap between internal state and behavioral output.

 ---